 Dealing with Extra Work

-During this period, legal firms found it advantageous to parcel out routine activities such as research and documentation and focus on representing the client in court.
+During this period, legal firms found it advantageous to carry out routine activities such as research and documentation and focus on representing the client in court.
 This enabled them to take on more business than the strength of their legal team would have permitted in normal circumstances.

 The points given here are just examples and not comprehensive in nature of why outsourcing is a permanent trend now in the legal industry.
 The common denominator running through them is that all legal outsourcing services are available at very affordable rates.